wallstreetio/ontraport/README.md

 The Ontraport API provides a fluent, query builder syntax that you might be used to from the popular `Eloquent` ORM.

-In the examples below, we will be focusing on the Contacts endpoint in Ontraport, but the same syntax can apply to any of the [Ontraport objects](#list-of-provided-ontraport-objects).
+In the examples below we will focus on the Contacts endpoint in Ontraport, but the same syntax can apply to any of the [Ontraport objects](#list-of-provided-ontraport-objects).

 #### List Objects